 As mentioned in a previous post about The Acrocorinth, I had wanted to return to Ancient Corinth after the first time I visited it, back in November of 2017.
-We had not planned to visit this site back in 2017, but when we realized how close we were after a day trip exploring north of the area, we decided to check it out, but arrived too late in the day to do any exploring.
+We had not planned to visit this site back in 2017, but when we realized how close we were after a day trip exploring north and east of the area, we decided to check it out, but arrived too late in the day to do any exploring.

 However, the idea of walking the grounds that the Apostle Paul had walked during his approximately 18 months at Corinth about 2,000 years ago, intrigued me greatly.
 Having been brought up in a home where the Bible was read regularly, doctrine was taught, and Reformed Protestant theology discussed, I am quite familiar with Paul’s contributions to the New Testament including of course, his two epistles to the church at Corinth.
 In addition, I Corinthians 13 had been a long favourite portion of mine.